ilikeyellowGZ/POE/README.md

 - **Map Integration**: Displays the location of the Sandton SPCA for easy access.
 - **Contact Details**: Includes phone numbers, email addresses, and links to relevant pages.

+### 6. **Lightbox Integration**
+- **Image Lightbox**: Enables users to click on images to view them in a larger, interactive lightbox UI.
+This feature is implemented across multiple pages, including the adoption and services pages.

+### 7. **Form Submission Animation**
+- **Success Animation**: When a form is submitted successfully, an animation is triggered to provide visual feedback to the user.

 ---

 ## Technologies Used
 - **HTML**: For structuring the content.
 - **CSS**: For styling and responsiveness.
-- **JavaScript**: For interactivity, form validation, and animations.
+- **JavaScript**: For interactivity, form validation, animations, and lightbox functionality.
 - **Google Maps API**: For embedding the location map.
 - **Media Queries**: For responsive design across different viewports.